-Sunday 13th May Formal Opening of the 2018 exhibition by Malcolm & Mary Stacey
+Sunday 12th May - Formal Opening of the 2019 exhibition

-Sunday 12th August - Traditional WI Market including handmade crafts and greetings cards, home made jams and chutneys using locally grown produce.
+Sunday 11th August - Traditional WI Market including cake stall, artisan handmade crafts and greetings cards, home made jams and chutneys using locally grown produce.
 Refreshments will be available, tea and cake £1

 "Down a quiet cul-de-sac a short walk from the centre of Wollaton village lies Wollaton's hidden gem, the 16th century Dovecote where you will step into a remarkable building and back into Wollaton history.
 This is one of the main attractions in Wollaton but remains little known".

 Admission is free - donations welcome

 The museum receives no funding and relies entirely on visitor donations.